-If a veterinary surgeon7 certifies that the condition of a protected animal is such that it should in its own interests be destroyed, an inspector or a constable may destroy the animal where it is or take it to another place and destroy it there, or arrange for the doing of any of
+If a veterinary surgeon7 certifies that the condition of a protected animal is such that it should in its own interests be destroyed, an inspector or a constable may destroy the animal where it is or take it to another

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.